MDFL64/safeminer/README.md

 Users (table) {
-  _id      : "id of an employee; relates to EmployeeID", Name     : "name of an employee; String",
+  _id      : "id of an employee; relates to EmployeeID", Email    : "email of an employee; email type w/ regex", Password : "password of an employee; use bcrypt to hash and compare" Name     : "name of an employee; String",
   Position : "job position of an employee; String", isAdmin  : "if the user is admin or not; Bool",